bigskysoftware/_hyperscript/www/docs.md

 Hyperscript is not an object-oriented language: it is, rather, event-oriented.
-However it still allows you to work with objects in an easy and convenient manner, which facilitates interoperability with all the functionality of JavaScript, including the DOM APIs, javascript libraries and so on.
+However it still allows you to work with objects in an easy and convenient manner, which facilitates interoperability with all the functionality of JavaScript, including the DOM APIs, JavaScript libraries and so on.

 Here is how you can work with objects in hyperscript:

 #### Properties

 Hyperscript offers a few different ways to access properties of objects.
-The first two should be familiar to javascript developers:
+The first two should be familiar to JavaScript developers:

   ~~~ hyperscript
   set x to {name : "Joe", age: 35}    -- create an object with some properties